nyberry/nyberrysite/tools/labconverter.md

 ### Americans Use Different Lab Units

-The US prefers to measure things in milligrams per deciliter (mg/dL) - how many crumbs of stuff are floating in a small tube of blood.
+The US prefers to measure things in milligrams per deciliter (mg/dL) - how heavy the stuff floating the blood is.
 Meanwhile, the UK and most of the rest of the world use millimoles per liter (mmol/L) - the metric way of stating how many molecules of the stuff are in there.

-It’s a bit like measuring your coffee in beans, versus counting how many molecules of caffeine you’re ingesting.
+It’s a bit like measuring your coffee in ounces, versus counting how many molecules of caffeine you’re ingesting.
 Same buzz, different number.

 And then there’s HbA1c.
 In the US, this is expressed as a percentage (of glycated hemoglobin), while in the UK it’s measured in mmol/mol.
-No-one knows why, but apparently no global meeting has ever ended with “Let’s just agree on this one.”

-So if you’ve ever looked at a lab report from across the Atlantic and thought, “That number looks way off” - this converter is here to help you bridge The Pond.
+So if you’ve ever looked at a lab report from across the Atlantic and thought “That number looks way off”, this converter is here to help you bridge The Pond.

 <img src="/assets/images/USUKbridge.png" alt="cartoon" width = 400>